Penal Code 286 covers sodomy charges in the state of California.

 - Prison time of up to three years

-In some cases, the court may add years of additional time onto a prison sentence.
+In some cases, the court may add years of additional time to a prison sentence.
 Additionally, individuals must register as sex offenders after a felony conviction.
 Sodomy can also count as a “strike” on an individual’s record.

-Defenses for Sodomy Accusations in California
+Defenses Against Sodomy Accusations in California

 - The sodomy occurred with the consent of the other person